-In severe cases, a person may need to consult a doctor if they have consumed a toxic level of caffeine, as seizures can sometimes occur.
+In severe cases, a person may need to consult a doctor if they have consumed a toxic level of caffeine, as

 To cut back on caffeine, a person should reduce their consumption gradually, because the physical dependence on caffeine can cause withdrawal symptoms.
 Withdrawal symptoms are not dangerous, but they can be unpleasant.
 A healthcare provider can offer tips on how to reduce or stop caffeine consumption.

 People who want to increase or boost their energy levels can choose carbohydrates and other dietary fuel sources.
 Energy drinks contain carbohydrates but typically contain caffeine as well.